Estimated reading time: 6 minutes

-Symptoms of depression sometimes show up in uncommon ways.
+Symptoms of depression can show up in uncommon ways.
 Imagine you are out to lunch with a friend.
-While chatting over Cobb Salads and Diet Coke, she tells you about her cousin who has been severely depressed.
-She discusses how her cousin’s depression has steadily become more intense and that she’s worried about her mental health.
-You picture your friend’s cousin laying in bed, crying, and sleeping the day away.
+While chatting over Cobb Salads and a Coke, she tells you about her cousin who has been severely depressed.

-Then, your friend states that her cousin is angry, irritable, and at times seems happy and even makes jokes at her own expense.
+Then, your friend states that her cousin seems happy and even makes jokes at her own expense, despite her report of struggling with severe depression.

-Wait, what?
-She’s angry?
-Making jokes?
-That doesn’t sound like depression; or at least not the typical signs of depression that you’ve known.
+That doesn’t sound like depression; or at least not the typical signs of depression that we’ve all come to know.

-Nonetheless, the symptoms they display to the outside world may be very different than the way they’re feeling on the inside.
-Traditionally, symptoms of depression may cause someone to have a hopeless and helpless outlook on life.
-However, there are many less commonly known signs of depression.
+Nonetheless, the symptoms they display to the outside world may be very different from the way they’re feeling on the inside.
+Below are the less commonly known signs of depression.

 Uncommon Depression Symptoms: